 There is a lack of sufficient evidence to say either yes or no. Vapes can help people stop smoking, but they can also increase your nicotine addiction if you are not careful.
 To get the best results, make sure you're using it only as much as you need to and with the right strength of nicotine in your e-liquid.
-Most disposable vapes on the market contain high levels of nicotine, the equivalent of over 30 cigarettes worth.
+Most disposable vapes on the market contain high levels of nicotine, the equivalent of around 20 cigarettes worth.
 So if you're burning through one quicker than you would smoke 20 cigarettes, you're possibly using it too often.

 Remember: try to cut down on your cigarettes/ stop smoking cigarettes while using a vape to reduce the harm to yourself.
 Using e-cigs without completely stropping smoking does not provide health benefits.

 If you want to stop smoking, the best way is to speak to a Stop Smoking Specialist.
 To find out what services are in your area, visit the Quit Your Way website.

 So far, there is not a lot of evidence that e-cigs can cause harm to other people around you.
 However, we can't guarantee it won't annoy them.
 Current evidence suggests that any risk of harm is low, especially when compared with secondhand tobacco smoke.
 But, there still is a risk.
 It's best to puff on your vape outside, and treat it just like you would tobacco smoke.